revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 console.log(x);
 ```

-Here in the example we will get a message x is `undefined` which means the variable x is declared and memory is created but the value is not assigned to it.
+Here in the example, we will get a message x is `undefined` which means the variable x is declared and memory is created but the value is not assigned to it.

 <code> console.log(y) </code>